4617 Montrose Blvd.

 Q. What is the maximum contribution limit?

-A. Up to 100% of the deductible with a maximum of $2,850 for individual coverage and $5,650 for family coverage.
+A. Up to 100% of the deductible with a maximum of $3,350 for individual coverage and $6,650 for family coverage.
 Contributions can be made at any time during the contribution year until the tax return due date (April 15 cut-off).
-Account holders age 55 and older may make additional contributions of $800 in 2007: this amount increases by $100 each year until it reaches $1,000 in 2009.
+Account holders age 55 and older may make additional contributions of $1,000.

 Q. Who can make contributions to a HSA?